-The Greater Fort Lauderdale arts scene also knows how to kick it new school, with modern holiday entertainment for everyone.
+The Greater Fort Lauderdale arts scene also knows how to kick it new-school, with modern holiday entertainment for everyone.

-Disney starts the holiday season early with “Disney Junior Holiday Party!”
+Disney starts the holiday season early with the “Disney Junior Holiday Party!”
 Appearing on stage at Coral Springs Center for the Arts on November 22, this musical wonderland wants you and your preschoolers to sing along to Disney Junior songs, plus holiday classics, with Mickey & Minnie Mouse, Elena of Avalor, Doc McStuffins and more.
 There will also be a special guest from the North Pole in his red and white suit!

 On December 8 and 9, the Au-Rene Theater at The Broward Center for the Performing Arts presents “Hip Hop Nutcracker.”
-Tchaikovsky’s score, hip hop dance, and New York City style come together for a genre mash-up for the whole family.
+Tchaikovsky’s score, hip hop dance, and New York City-style come together for a genre mash-up for the whole family.
 It’s the same story with a new twist — like synchronized windmills.
 Remix your holiday with a dozen dancers, a DJ, a violinist and a special appearance by the legendary MC Kurtis Blow.

 Watch Some Sub-Tropical Touchdowns